umutozge/cogs501/README.md

 * Stavely (2014). _Programming and Mathematical Thinking: A Gentle Introduction to Discrete Math Featuring Python_.
 The New Mexico Tech Press.
-* Everything that is discussed in-class.
+* Everything that is discussed in the class.
 * Possibly supplementary readings.

 ##### Requirements